 Staying Power is an outdoor art exhibition and program series in the Fairhill-Hartranft neighborhood of Philadelphia.
 Staying Power asks artists, residents of the neighborhood, and visitors: What is your staying power in your neighborhood?
 What is your staying power in a city and world that are rapidly changing?
 Staying Power seeks to understand, amplify, and invest in the staying power of Fairhill-Hartranft’s neighborhood residents.

 Leading up to and through the exhibition, Monument Lab was invited to be in residence at The Village to collaborate with a cohort of paid Fairhill-Hartranft Neighborhood Curatorial Fellows, and work together through various methods of public artistic and research engagement.
 The project acknowledges and celebrates community residents as curators, thought leaders, and makers.
-Throughout Staying Power, together with this group, we will also collect public responses to our central questions.
-This process of listening and learning will inform a final publication on the ideas, structural forces, and relationships that nourish or undercut staying power.
+Throughout Staying Power, together with this group, Monument Lab is collecting public responses to our central questions.
+This process of listening and learning will inform a series of publications on the ideas, structural forces, and relationships that nourish or undercut staying power.

 Across our work, Monument Lab defines monuments as “statements of power and presence in public.”
 This definition encompasses conventional statues made of bronze and marble, as well as the other ways people imprint their stories in public – whether through visual art, music, dance, projection, and protest.
 We shaped this definition in conversation with hundreds of thousands of participants in public spaces of Philadelphia, Newark, St. Louis, among other cities.
 We consistently find that if you have the time, money, and sanctioned power, you build a monument to what is important to you, in a location that supports your presence.
 If you don't have the time, money, or sanctioned power, you gather around existing monuments, or you build your own, as a way to acknowledge your own presence and power in public.